dspringuel-va/blog-posts/kubernetes/README.md

 When there are many different services exposed externally, it can become hard to manage all the load-balancer's IP addresses.

-An Ingress is a resources that sits in front of many other resources.
+An Ingress is a resources that sits in front of many other services.
 It operates at the L7 (application layer) of the network stack.
 That means that it can redirect requests based on either the request domain, or the request path for example.

 ![Ingress Diagram](https://docs.google.com/drawings/d/e/2PACX-1vQ5gIevkt6uJntEbEBWg0sIMOD8m6dBw6EJ-x0X4jdvRJuvK0b-LegHQY2VofHJrjObNKRUCdvQn4X_/pub?w=2003&h=823)